 Creating Custom Components

 You can create your own component types in Anvil by creating a Form and configuring it as a custom component.
-You can make your custom component a container and configure custom properties and events for it.
-Your custom component can also appear in the Toolbox where you will be able to drag and drop it onto your Forms just like any other component.
+Your custom component can appear in the Toolbox where you will be able to drag and drop it onto your Forms just like any other component.
+You can also configure custom properties and events for the component or make it a container.

 There are two main ways you might want to create a custom component.
 The first is to start from a Blank Panel Form and create a component that is a composite of pre-built Anvil components.
 This is handy when you want to reuse a specific combination of components multiple times in your app.
 The second is to start from a Custom HTML form and create your component from scratch using HTML (and Python).
 The information in this documentation is relevant to both types of components, but to learn more about using custom HTML, see our documentation on custom HTML forms.